 I met one-on-one with a staff woman, and for the first time in my life, I was reading the Bible—hungry for what God had to tell me!
 Going to the desert of Arizona was a time God set aside to refine my life.
 He brought me through healing of past hurts, and brought core lies to light, that I was not even aware existed!

 I see great value and opportunity in spreading God’s truth on the college campus.
 My passion now is to see others experience the same personal relationship and freedom in Christ that I have come to know.
-After 11 years on staff in Southern California, Penn State, and Oregon, I am pleased to continue laboring on the Collegiate Leadership Team and on campus at the University of California – Irvine.
+After 11 years on staff in Southern California, Penn State, and Oregon, I am pleased to continue laboring on the Collegiate Leadership Team.

 I want to equip, engage, and empower students to know their identity in Christ and labor for the Gospel both where they are and into the nations.
 I cannot wait to see God’s transforming power in each of our lives used for his Glory!